Missing out on new inflows, American Funds parent launches sales push

 Still, it is too soon to declare a lasting return of flows to actively managed equity funds, said Lipper Senior Research Analyst Jeff Tjornehoj.
 Of the positive flows lately, Tjornehoj said, “this is either an interesting phenomenon or an inflection point, we don’t know which.”

-The future of active management is a central question both for American Funds and smaller asset managers with outflows including Janus Capital Group and Legg Mason Inc.
+The future of active management is a central question both for American Funds and smaller asset managers with outflows including Janus Capital Group JNS.N and Legg Mason Inc (LM.N).

 American Funds also has faced challenges that include a lack of well-known bond funds.
 Its problems include “a little bit of everything,” said Morningstar analyst Janet Yang.